vedang-joshi/physio_medicine_cw/README.md

 ```

 ## Notes
-Reproduction of figure 6 may be done using the corresponding code but requires parallelisation and the use of multiple cores.
+Reproduction of figure 6 may be done using the corresponding code but involves parallelisation and the use of multiple cores.
 For ease of reproduction, we recommend downloading 'max_values_list_Z.pkl' and 'vm3_value_list.pkl' and instead running 'figure_6_after_parallel.py'.

 ## Author